melvinalmonte/fast-kanye-rest/Readme.md

 ### Run App

-Ensure that your have your Twitter API access token and pass it as an environment variable link to Twitter Dev [Dashboard](https://developer.twitter.com/).
+Ensure that your have your Twitter API access token and pass it as an environment variable.
+<br/>Link to Twitter Dev [Dashboard](https://developer.twitter.com/).

 Set your environment variables (OSX terminal):
 ```shell